querkmachine/Panopticon/README.md

 Future features (maybe)
 -----------------------
 * Make it a proper jQuery plugin.
-* Proper support for multiple carousels on a single page (i.e. with the same class name)
+* Proper support for multiple carousels on a single page (i.e. with the same class name).
+* Touch navigation support.
 * I dunno, probably some other stuff.